jro31/jethro-codes/_articles/projects/blocks-falling.md

 We've just added the `backgroundOne`, `backgroundTwo` and `liveBackground` states.

-You'll also see that the `backgrounds` array _matches_ the class names of the various backgrounds from our CSS file.
+You'll also see that the `backgrounds` array _matches_ the class names of the various backgrounds in our CSS file.

 So in our `initialState`, for when we load the page and start the game, `backgroundOne` will be randomly set to one of these background strings, and `backgroundTwo` will be randomly set to one of these background strings.